photon-js/photon/example/app-hono-cloudflare/README.md

+### App using awesome-framework

-### App using a framework powered by Vite and Photon
+App using `awesome-framework` — a demo framework powered by Vite and Photon.

 Relevant files:
 - [server.ts](./server.ts): user server entry, can be any server that Photon supports (Hono, Express.js, Fastify, H3, ...)